 By law, babies born in Northern Ireland must be registered within 42 days of the birth.
 This is free and can be done in any District Registrar's office in Northern Ireland.

-You will need to fill in a birth registration form.
-This is usually completed by the person registering the birth (normally the child's mother).
+You will need to fill in a birth registration form and bring it to the Registration Office.
+This is usually completed by the person registering the birth.

 Who can register a birth